kmwtechnology/lucille/README.md

 `docker-compose up`

-To add the quicksort index:
+To add the quickstart index:
 `curl "http://localhost:8983/solr/admin/collections?action=CREATE&name=quickstart&numShards=1&replicationFactor=1&collection.configName=_default"`

 Then you can run the example with: